-Australia to impose 14-day self-isolation for all international arrivals
+Australia to impose 14-day self-isolation on international travelers

 As of mid-March, COVID-19, the deadly respiratory illness caused by the coronavirus, has infected 156,00 people globally and killed more than 5,800.

-Australia has already imposed bans for travelers from Italy, South Korea, Iran and China, countries with high infection rates.
+Australia has already imposed bans on travelers from Italy, South Korea, Iran and China, countries with high infection rates.

 The bans mean foreign nationals who have been in any of the four nations will not be allowed into Australia for 14 days from the time they left those countries.